CobieCode/CobieCode/README.md

-- 👋 Hi, I’m @CryptoWizzo
+- 👋 Hi, I’m @Jacobie Shumate
 - 👀 I’m interested in Blockchain Technology.
 - 🌱 I’m currently learning JavaScript and Solidity
 - 💞️ I’m looking to collaborate on Web 3 projects.
-- 📫 How to reach me @ CryptoWizzo@protonmail.com Twitter:CryptoWizzo IG:CryptoWizzo.eth
+- 📫 How to reach me @ Twitter: CryptoWizzo

 <!---
 CobieCode/CobieCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.